kargq/3p32_group/README.md

 ### Server

-User script `update_sql.sh` to deploy changes to schema.
+Use script `update_sql.sh` to deploy changes to schema.

 Note: The script drops every table and recreates them.